Tanya-Kh/rsschool-cv/cv.md

 ## Experience

 *Project*: application for the insurance agents that allowed to automate the process of sending emails to the customers

-## Education

-*Belorussian State Economic University*
-Department of Marketing and Economics (2007 — 2012)
-Bachelor's Degree in Economics & Marketing

 ## English